TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 Some system extensions use YAML for configuration:

 * :ref:`Site <sitehandling>` configuration is stored in :file:`<project-root>/config/sites/<identifier>/config.yaml`.
-  It can be configured in the backend module "Site" or changed directly in the configuration file.
+  It can be configured in the backend module "Sites" or changed directly in the configuration file.

 * :ref:`routing` is also defined in the file :file:`<project-root>/config/sites/<identifier>/config.yaml`.